ssjw/nextcloud/README.md

     sudo su -
     apt update
     apt upgrade
-    apt install mosh tmux tmuxinator
+    apt install mosh tmux tmuxinator btfs

-Using second local EBS disk of size 16 GB or so, which appears as `/dev/xvdb`:
+Setup second local EBS disk of size 16 GB or so, which appears as `/dev/xvdb` as the location for the Nextcloud MySQL database:

     cfdisk /dev/xvdb
     # Create a single partition